CentaurusInfra/arktos/docs/design-proposals/network/NICAndVPCSupportInAlkaid.md

 The following changes are required:

 * Pass the Nic configurations to CNI plugin through its **Extra Arguments** field.
-* Use the TAP device created by the CNI plugin.

 ### Neutron CNI Plugin